Cimex404/42-push_swap/README.md

 ##	Checker program
-Included is also a checker program that will take the same numbers as the push_swap executable, as well as the piped output of teh push_swap executable and check if the output of push_swap correctly sorts the numbers.
+Included is also a checker program that will take the same numbers as the push_swap executable, as well as the piped output of the push_swap executable and check if the output of push_swap correctly sorts the numbers.
 It will display "OK" in case of success, "KO" in case of failure and "Error" in case of invalid input.
 It is run as follows:
 ```